-How To Create Maven Project In Eclipse?
+How To Create a Maven Project In Eclipse?

-In our Previous Post, we mentioned how to install Maven on your machine, and in this post, we will see how to create project maven.
+In our Previous Post, we mentioned how to install Maven on your machine, and in this post, we will see how to create Project Maven.

-There are two ways of creating project Maven.
+There are two ways of creating Project Maven.
 You can either use the command prompt or do it from within the Eclipse IDE.
 Let’s take a look at both methods!

 Check Prerequisites